JetBrains-Research/revizor/README.md

   patterns, because all the other preparation tasks will be done automatically).
 - Finally, each preprocessed pattern's folder should contain 4 files:
     - `graph.dot`: an actual graph of the pattern
-    - `actions.json`: edit actions stored by GumTree when it processes corresponding commits of a change pattern
+    - `actions.json`: edit actions stored by [GumTree](https://github.com/GumTreeDiff/gumtree) when it processes corresponding commits of a change pattern
     - `labels_groups.json`: matched nodes and groups of labels for all the variables in the graph, to be used for localization in the IDE
     - `description.txt`: textual description you provided when the pattern was processed; they can explain the reason why a developer may be interested in this type of code change
 - When you are finished, just copy preprocessed patterns from the destination directory to `./plugin/src/main/resources/patterns` and re-build the plugin.

+## Contacts

+If you have any questions or suggestions, don't hesitate to open an issue or contact the developers at oleg.smirnov@jetbrains.com